mendes-develop/react-hooks-nycoders/README.md

 ### If we have time:

+### Context API and useContext
+React Context API is a way to essentially create global variables that can be passed around in a React app.
+This is the alternative to "prop drilling", or passing props from grandparent to parent to child, and so on.
+Context is often touted as a simpler, lighter solution to using Redux for state management.

 ## useMemo
 In React, memoization optimizes our components, avoiding complex re-rendering when it isn’t intended. useMemo has a similar usage in preventing unnecessary re-renders.